dogweather/forkful/content/en/java/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers is about producing unpredictable sequences or single values within a defined range.
-Programmers use this technique for a variety of reasons, including simulations, games, security applications, and sampling methods to test algorithms under different conditions.

 ## How to:
 In Java, generating random numbers can be achieved using the `Random` class from the `java.util` package, or the `ThreadLocalRandom` and `SecureRandom` classes for specific use cases.
 The following examples illustrate how to use these classes.

 ### Using the `Random` class